-The commissioner may impose a geographical limitation on any Group if the commissioner reasonably determines that the applicant credit union does not have the facilities and staffing to serve a larger group or there are other operational or management concerns.

-- (b) Other persons eligible for membership.
+- (a) General.
+Membership in a credit union shall be limited to one or more groups, each of which (the Group) has its own community of interest as outlined under Texas Finance Code Section 122.051.
+The commissioner may impose a geographical limitation on any Group if the commissioner reasonably determines that the applicant credit union does not have the ability to serve a larger group or there are other operational or management concerns. - (b) Other persons eligible for membership.
 A number of persons by virtue of their close relationship to a Group may be included in the field of membership at the option of the applicant credit union.
-These include: - (1) members of the family or household of a member of the Group; - (2) volunteers performing services for or on behalf of the Group; - (3) organizations owned or controlled by a member or members of the Group, and any employees and members of those organizations; - (4) spouses of persons who died while in the Group; - (5) employees of the credit union; - (6) subsidiaries of the credit union and their employees; and businesses and other organizations whose employees or members are within the Group. - (c) Multiple-groups. - (1) The commissioner may approve a credit union's original articles of incorporation and bylaws or a request for approval of an amendment to a credit union's bylaws to serve one or more communities of interest or a combination of types of communities of interest.

-- (2) In addition to general requirements, special requirements pertaining to multiple-Group applications may be required before the commissioner will grant such a certificate or approve such an amendment. - (A) Each Group to be included in the proposed field of membership of the credit union must have its own community of interest. - (B) Each associational or occupational Group must individually request inclusion in the proposed credit union's field of membership.

-(d) Overlap protection.
+These include: - (1) members of the family or household of a member of the Group; - (2) volunteers performing services for or on behalf of the Group; - (3) organizations owned or controlled by a member or members of the Group, and any employees and members of those organizations; - (4) spouses of persons who died while in the Group; - (5) employees of the credit union; and - (6) subsidiaries of the credit union and their employees; and businesses and other organizations whose employees or members are within the Group. - (c) Multiple-groups. - (1) The commissioner may approve a credit union's original articles of incorporation and bylaws or a request for approval of an amendment to a credit union's bylaws to serve one or more communities of interest or a combination of types of communities of interest. - (2) In addition to general requirements, special requirements pertaining to multiple-Group applications may be required before the commissioner will grant such a certificate or approve such an amendment. - (A) Each Group to be included in the proposed field of membership of the credit union must have its own community of interest. - (B) Each associational or occupational Group must individually request inclusion in the proposed credit union's field of membership. - (d) Overlap protection.